Quiz & Dragons: Capcom Quiz Game: Gameplay

-In addition, some squares feature hidden treasure chests that can award any of the above - but also, occasionally, a 5000-point bonus, or all five health points restored.
+In addition, some squares feature hidden treasure chests that can award any of the above, but also, occasionally, a 5000-point bonus, or all five health points restored.

 Certain spaces on the game board that are bigger than other spaces on the game board contain one of Gordian's dragon followers.
-The player cannot skip this battle and must answer the questions in order to move on in the game.
+The players cannot skip this battle and must answer the questions in order to move on in the game.

 Characters

 Fighter

 A 28-year-old swordsman named Kalcor.
 His special ability is that he recovers health points faster than the other three characters.

 Wizard

 A 318-year-old mystic named Roajin.
 His special ability allows him to sometimes choose the category of the questions to be given.

 Amazon

 A 24-year-old female warrior named Lagnel.
 Her special ability is that sometimes she only has three or two, rather than the usual four answers to choose from when given a set of questions.